motns/configstore/README.md

  2. Click the "Releases" tab
  3. Click the "Draft a new release" button
  4. Type the tag you just created into "Tag version"
- 5. Type the version number with a `v` prefix into "Release Title" (for example "v0.0.4")
+ 5. Type the version number prefixed by "Release " into "Release Title" (for example "Release v0.0.4")
  6. You may want to type a changelog into "Description" for good measure
  7. Upload the archive files created by the release script above
  8. Click "Publish release"